Top

 3. Open Independent Adoption – prospective parents find birth parents on their own and complete that adoption through an attorney.

-4. International adoption – adopt from another country through an agency or independently.
+4. International Adoption – adopt from another country through an agency or independently.

-What is the Stepparent Adoption Process?
+Steps in the Stepparent Adoption Process

 When a stepparent seeks to adopt a child, the parental rights of the parent who is not the adopter’s spouse must first be terminated.
 This can happen either through consent from the original parent whose parental rights will be terminated (voluntary termination) or by a court’s decision to involuntarily terminate the original parent’s parental rights (involuntary termination).

-Voluntary Termination of Parental Rights
+Voluntary Termination of Parental Rights Explained

-Involuntary Termination of Parental Rights
+Involuntary Termination of Parental Rights: What You Need to Know

-Can Adoption be Contested in Pennsylvania?
+Can Adoption Be Contested in Pennsylvania?

 Keep in mind that while most stepparent or same-sex adoptions are uncontested adoptions, it is possible that a contested adoption can arise in situations involving a parent who does not want to terminate their parental rights.
 It is critical to have an experienced adoption attorney on your side to tackle this hurdle.